ksdavidc/digitalgardenforJrCoders/src/site/notes/Project Prep/2023 Gale/Crosswinds Tutorial.md

 This sprite should be blank.
 It doesn't need a costume.

-set up a game control block
+Set up a game control block.
+It should have a blank costume.

 Right now all this has to do is start the game and call the intro screen.